 So, now let's see just how adding these keywords has made your life easier by going back to our client project.
 Go to the Folders panel, find your Pictures folder, and click on it to show its contents.
-Find your folder named Car Shows and click on it.
-Let's say that inside this folder are all the photos you've taken at car shows in the past five or six years (we'll assume you've been to quite a few of them), so you have several subfolders by date.
+Find your folder named Air Shows and click on it.
+Let's say that inside this folder are all the photos you've taken at air shows in the past four or five years (we'll assume you've been to quite a few of them), so you have several subfolders by date.